Hua Language Centre Review - Our Toddler Experiences Mandarin Classes in Singapore

 When we attend trial classes for different enrichment centres, one thing my wife Amilee and I always listen out for is the teacher's spoken accent.
 If he or she doesn't have an accent that we want Mae to emulate, we won't sign Mae up for the classes, since we believe that children will probably imitate the manner of speech that they hear.

-Mae's mandarin teacher in Hua Language Centre, Teacher Deng, has a fluent Taiwanese accent.
-You can hear her speech in the videos below.
+Mae's mandarin teacher in Hua Language Centre has a fluent Taiwanese accent.

 Love this Blog?